Mucyosoda/readerboard/README.md

 Additional description about the project and its features.

-- Scores are inputed
+- Scores are input added through input fields
-- After submiting they are sent to the API
+- After submitting they are sent to the API
 - When you refresh it updates the score board by getting back the API information

 ## Built With